bsctl/capsule-doc/docs/content/guides/flux.md

 ### How to setup Tenants GitOps-ready

-Given that [Capsule](github.com/projectcapsule/capsule) and [Capsule Proxy](github.com/clastix/capsule-proxy) are installed, and [Flux v2](https://github.com/fluxcd/flux2) configured with [multi-tenancy lockdown](https://fluxcd.io/docs/installation/#multi-tenancy-lockdown) features, of which the patch below:
+Given that Capsule and Capsule Proxy are installed, and Flux configured with multi-tenancy lockdown features, of which the patch below:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1